2022 FIFA World Cup Group C: Poland vs Saudi Arabia

-The teams had previously faced each other four times, most recently in 2006, a 2–1 win for Poland in a friendly match.
+Poland and Saudi Arabia were playing for the fifth time, the most recent previous match a 2–1 win for Poland in a friendly match in 2006.
 Piotr Zieliński scored the opening goal for Poland in the 39th minute when he shot high to the net from six yards out after the ball was passed from the right.
 At the end of the first half, Saleh Al-Shehri was fouled in the box and awarded a penalty kick.
 However, Salem Al-Dawsari's attempt was saved by Polish goalkeeper Wojciech Szczęsny diving low to his right.
 In the second half, an error by Abdulellah Al-Malki led to Robert Lewandowski winning the ball and scoring his first World Cup goal in the 82nd minute shooting low to the net, as Poland would win the match 2–0.

-The result meant that Poland went unbeaten in their opening two World Cup games for the first time since 1986.
+This was the first time Poland had gone unbeaten in their opening two World Cup games since 1986.